danmalter/danmalter.github.io/_posts/2015-03-23-spraychart.md

 batters <- batters[!duplicated(batters),]
 batters$full.name <- paste(batters$first, batters$last, sep = " ")
 names(batters)[names(batters) == 'id'] <- 'batter.id'

+# I have already created a new column with the full name, so I delete the first two columns that contain the first name and the last name
 batters <- batters[,-c(1,2)]

 players <- as.data.frame(players, n=-1)